denten-books/plain-text/2-device.md

 that makes the pipes visible again.
 Although the metaphoric pipe does not reach beyond the page, the mimetic surface inscription draws attention to the word's visual shape and acoustics.
-It invites readers to perform the symmetry of its assonance and consonance as they pronounce the word.
+It invites readers to perform the symmetry of its consonance as they pronounce the word.
 The round vowels and the interrupting obstruents of "OTTO" contort the body in accordance with the sound image: reverse mimesis, the body as sound pipe.
 The moment of corporeal reenactment transcends the representational and paper-bound confines of the medium.
 The performance makes the "making of the literary technique obvious," obvious.
 Nabokov exposes the metaphor implicit in the idea of "laying bare the device" itself.
 In this, lies the prevalent characteristic of Nabokov's mature work, which often seeks to transcend the diegetic, fictional world through sheer recursion of literary technique, where each successive turn of abstraction pulls the buried symbol closer to the reader.

 Despite the emphasis on laying bare the device, formalist poetics (both in art and in scholarship) fell short of producing an explicit theory of technique.
 In this section, I will attempt to reconstruct the notion of technique through the thought of three major literary theorists of the interwar period: Viktor Shklovsky, Percy Lubbock, and Mikhail Bakhtin.
-This grouping does not amount to a school of thought as such.
-Rather, the concept of technique emerges in parallel traditions at a formative time in the history of literary technology.
+I do not mean to suggest that the group does amounts to a coherent school of thought.
+Rather, I am interested in observing the development of technique as a concept in parallel traditions at a formative time in the history of literary technology.
+I am consequently going to do something unusual in this chapter, namely juxtapose a snapshot of literary theory and material culture, converging, however unwittingly, on a mechanistic view of reading, writing, and interpretation.
+These are only snapshots, however.
+The reader should not be mistake them for a complete picture.
+I arrange them in this way to provoke a response and to find curious early intersections between desperate fields---literary theory, philosophy, and electrical engineering---which later intertwine to form the fabric of contemporary computational culture.

 Viewed in the context of technological development, the emergence of technique as a critical category reflects the broader concerns of the machine age.
-The notion of *technology* itself does not fully find its place in the critical literature until the 1950-1970s, judging by the rash of titles like like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954),  Lynn White's *Medieval Technology and Social Change* (1966), and *The Technological Man* (1969) by Viktor Ferkiss, among many similar volumes appearing in the period.
-Calling for the institution of a new field, the editors of the 1959 inaugural issue of the journal *Technology and Culture* would write about the "neglect of study of technology" amidst a body of extant work that has "scarcely constituted" a systematic scholarly discipline [@kranzberg_at_1959].  "*Technology* is a word whose time has come," Langdon Winner would still write in 1978 in his influential volume on *Autonomous Technology* [@winner_autonomous_1978, 4].
+The notion of *technology* itself does not fully find its place in the critical literature until the 1950-1970s, judging by the rash of titles like like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954), Lynn White's *Medieval Technology and Social Change* (1966), and Viktor Fekiss's *The Technological Man* (1969), among many similar volumes appearing in the period.
+Calling for the institution of a new field in 1959, the editors of the inaugural issue of the journal *Technology and Culture* would write about the "neglect of study of technology" amidst a body of extant work that has "scarcely constituted" a systematic scholarly discipline [@kranzberg_at_1959].  "*Technology* is a word whose time has come," Langdon Winner would still write in 1978 in his influential *Autonomous Technology* [@winner_autonomous_1978, 4].
 Before technology, there was technique.

 !["Technology" and "technique," the relative frequency of occurrence in the Google Books ngram corpus